Skip to main content

 The feeling is a familiar one for many a predictable, recurring shift in your internal world that precedes your menstrual cycle.
 This experience of cyclical mood disruption is a direct reflection of profound biological processes.
 Your body operates on an intricate schedule of hormonal signals, a monthly script that directs reproductive function.

 The brain, far from being a passive observer, is a primary and exquisitely sensitive target of these hormonal messengers.
-The fluctuations in are not merely physiological events; they are potent modulators of your neurological and emotional landscape.
+The fluctuations in estrogen and progesterone are not merely physiological events; they are potent modulators of your neurological and emotional landscape.

 Understanding this connection is the first step toward reclaiming your sense of self.
 The cyclical pattern of emotional and physical symptoms originates from the dynamic rise and fall of these key hormones.
 Estrogen, which rises during the first half of the cycle, is associated with higher levels of serotonin and dopamine, contributing to feelings of well-being.